 A pension account is a tax-efficient way of saving for your retirement.
 The Netwealth Personal Pension account enables you choose what to contribute and then delegate management of the investments inside the account to Netwealth.

-There is no limit on contributions but if your total contributions in respect of your personal contributions, any income tax relief from the government and contributions paid by your employer exceed the annual allowance, the government will apply an income tax charge.
-In the tax year 2022/23 the annual allowance is £40,000 unless you earn over £240,000, in which case a taper will apply and the allowance will be reduced.
+There is no limit on contributions but if your total contributions in respect of the sum of your personal contributions, any income tax relief received from the government and contributions paid by your employer exceed the annual allowance, the government will apply an income tax charge.
+In the tax year 2023/24 the annual allowance is £60,000 unless you earn over £260,000, in which case a taper will apply and the allowance will be reduced.

 You or your employer or another third party (for example a parent or spouse) can pay contributions into your Netwealth Personal Pension on your behalf.